Why Study Abroad?

 The University of Wisconsin Oshkosh runs three types of study abroad programs: faculty-led programs, direct enroll programs and student exchange programs.

-A UW Oshkosh faculty member accompanies a group of UW Oshkosh students throughout their stay in the foreign country or on an entry tour.
+A UW Oshkosh professor accompanies a group of UW Oshkosh students throughout their stay in the foreign country or on an entry tour.
 These can be anywhere from two weeks to a full semester in length.
-Students take courses from UW Oshkosh faculty or from faculty from a host school for UW Oshkosh credit.
-Grades are awarded by UW Oshkosh faculty leaders.
-The main advantage of faculty-led programs is the presence of UW Oshkosh faculty, who can help focus students' experiences and offer student support.
+Students take courses from UW Oshkosh professors or from professors from a host school for UW Oshkosh credit.
+Grades are awarded by UW Oshkosh professors.
+The main advantage of group programs is the presence of UW Oshkosh professors, who can help focus students' experiences and offer student support.

 Direct Enroll Programs